Jarett-Lee/atom-modular-keymaps/README.md

 ===============
 A modular solution to [Atom] keymaps.

-Any valid keymap (.cson) file inside [`ATOM_HOME`]`/keymaps/` will be loaded automatically, or reloaded if modified.
+Any valid keymap (.json, .cson) file inside [`ATOM_HOME`]`/keymaps/` will be loaded on activation and reloaded when modified.
+After adding new keymaps, you must reload atom to activate them.

 This package does not interfere with the existing `keymap.cson`, so you can slowly transition to this more modular approach.

 The Atom `Keymap…` menu item will be overridden to open your keymaps folder in a new window, along with the default `keymap.cson` if it still exists.

-Your keymaps will be automatically added to the list of extra backup files if the [sync-settings] package is installed.

 Install
 -------